Akil Baddoo Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Giants pitching staff ranks fifth in the league.
+- The Giants pitching staff ranks seventh in the league with a collective 9.6 strikeouts per nine innings.

-- The Giants have a 4.77 team ERA that ranks 19th among all MLB pitching staffs.
+- The Giants have a 4.74 team ERA that ranks 20th among all league pitching staffs.

-- Giants pitchers combine to surrender 20 total home runs at a clip of 1.5 per game (to rank 22nd in baseball).
+- Giants pitchers combine to rank 22nd in baseball in home runs surrendered (21 total, 1.5 per game).

-- DeSclafani (1-0) gets the starting nod for the Giants, his third of the season.
+- Webb (0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched) gets the start for the Giants, his fourth of the season.

-- His last appearance was on Sunday against the Kansas City Royals, when the right-hander tossed 6 1/3 innings, surrendering one earned run while giving up three hits.
+- The righty last pitched on Tuesday against the Los Angeles Dodgers, when he tossed six innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.